Retail has high turnover, but here are six ways to retain the ones you want.

 If you want to retain your best employees, then keep the following in mind.

 Your good employees are often motivated and ready to show they have what it takes to move up.
 This sort of energy can be hard for some leaders to deal with.
-Some leaders and threatened co-workers may even sabotage the new employee from the beginning.
+Some co-workers may even sabotage the new employee from the beginning.
 Resist this urge, and stop anyone else's efforts to derail the new employee.
 This is the quickest way to lose talent.
 Remember, these types of employees are assets, and they'll help you look good as well.

-2. Fully train them.
+2. Fully train employees.

 Just because they are meant to be superstars doesn't mean they don't need to be trained.
 A big mistake is assuming they'll know how to do everything.
 They might, but don't assume that they do.
 It's also important to remember that they probably won't be perfect at everything the first time you show them.
 A great training program isn't just a requirement for good employees; it could turn average employees into stars as well.

-3. Get to know them.
+3. Get to know your workers.

 You don't have to be their BFF, but it's a good idea to know what their professional aspirations are.
 Be the person who helps them reach their goals.
 If their goal is to be a manager one day, then start grooming them for that.
 Does it mean that they won't be with you forever?
 Maybe.
 It also means that you are helping them succeed, and they will work harder for you because of it.